 is a Brooklyn-based dancer, teacher, and producer who creates improvised works with collaborators from dance, music, circus and theatre.

-In 2013 she founded Floor Friends, a training network and platform through which she curates and produces independent classes, workshops and occasional performances.
+Sarah has taught contemporary floorwork and improvisation classes in Italy, Greece, at the National Ballet of Ecuador, at Princeton University and throughout New York City at Chez Bushwick, Mark Morris, Gibney Dance, Abrons Arts Center and Brooklyn Studios for Dance.
+In she founded Floor Friends, a training network and platform through which she curated and produced independent classes, workshops and occasional performances.
 She has produced workshops with teachers from New York, Seattle, Los Angeles, Ecuador, Argentina, Costa Rica, Denmark, Belgium and Sweden.
-Sarah has personally taught contemporary floorwork and improvisation classes at the National Ballet of Ecuador, Princeton University and throughout New York City at Chez Bushwick, Mark Morris, Gibney Dance, and Brooklyn Studios for Dance.